dashbuilder/dashbuilder/README.md

 Dashbuilder
 ===========

-Dashbuilder remake (based on Uberfire)
+Dashboard composition tooling based on the Uberfire framework

 Steps to build & run
 ---------------------------